piet-de-leeuw/The-Tech-Academy-C-and-Unreal-Engine-Projects/README.md

 ### SQLite-Library for C++:
 In this part of the course we build a library for simplefying the use of SQLite whit modern C++.
 It taught me a lot about How templates work and why/when to use them.
 It also helpt me to get a better understanding of pointers.
+The actual library is in the SQLite.h file that depends on the Handle.h file.
+I used the sqlite_1.cpp file to test parts of my code.

 ### Boost Projects:
 In the boost projects I discovert some useful parts and libraries of the Boost C++ Libraries. like: